-- 2.25.
-In exercising its functions, the licensing authority will, where appropriate and entitled to do so, have regard to - - (a) the Gambling Act 2005 and any associated Regulations issued by the Secretary of State. - (b) to any codes of practice, guidance and advice issued by the Gambling Commission; and - (c) any local area profile or other published governmental strategies, plans, or documents that may relate to or otherwise inform the licensing objectives. - 2.26.
+- 2.24.
+In exercising its functions, the licensing authority will, where appropriate and entitled to do so, have regard to - - (a) the Gambling Act 2005 and any associated Regulations issued by the Secretary of State. - (b) to any codes of practice, guidance and advice issued by the Gambling Commission; and - (c) any local area profile or other published governmental strategies, plans, or documents that may relate to or otherwise inform the licensing objectives. - 2.25.
 For the purposes of (c) above, governmental strategies, plans and documents are taken to mean those prepared and published by or on behalf of HM Government, Rushmoor Borough Council and / or any other statutory authority or agency with responsibilities within the area concerned.

-2.27.
+2.26.
 OTHER PRINCIPLES

-2.28.
+2.27.
 Subject to the above, the licensing authority will generally not take into account any matter(s) not related to gambling and/or the licensing objectives.

-2.29.
+2.28.
 Need, demand & competition

-2.30.
+2.29.
 Generally, the licensing authority does not consider that need (i.e. the commercial demand for gambling facilities), or competition between rival operators are relevant to its functions under the Act.
 The licensing authority considers this to be a matter for the market.
-Need, demand and competition will only be considered if it is relevant to the licensing objectives.

-2.31.
+2.30.
 Morality of gambling

-2.32.
+2.31.
 The licensing authority does not generally consider moral objections to gambling as being relevant to its functions under the Act.
 This extends to the dislike of gambling, and (with the exception of casino resolution powers and / or reasons linked to the licensing objectives) general notions that it is otherwise undesirable to allow gambling premises in a particular area.

-2.33.
+2.32.
 Equality & diversity

-- 2.34.
+- 2.33.
 Subject to the requirements of the Act, nothing in this statement of policy shall - - (a) override the right of any person to make an application under the Act and to have that application considered on its merits; - (b) undermine the right of any person to make representations on an application or to seek a review of a licence where provision has been made for them to do so; and/or - (c) undermine the right of any person who is aggrieved by the decision of the Licensing Authority to appeal against that decision to the Courts where provision has been made for them to do so.